Center for physically active learning

 SEFAL`s two main aims are development and research.
 In partnership with schools, SEFAL develops PAL and conducts research in the practice field.
 SEFAL is also involved in several international professional networks including the Erasmus+ @ACTivate project.
 ACTivate is a collaboration between Norway, England, the Netherlands, Finland, Denmark, and Portugal that aims to create a European-wide PAL teacher training curriculum, web portal, and online resource.

 Physically active learning

 People often ask us: what is PAL?
-After working together with hundreds of teachers and principals in schools, PAL is a term (or concept?) that teachers and principals use and understand in different ways.
+After working together with hundreds of teachers and principals in schools, PAL is a term that teachers and principals use and understand in different ways.
 To this note, SEFALs understanding of PAL has evolved over time and continues to develop.
 As of this moment, we would define PAL as;